ProteinsWebTeam/pfam-docs/docs/guide-to-graphics.rst

 The domain graphics tool provides graphical representation of the features found within a sequence, termed domain graphics.
 There are a variety of different shapes and styles and each one has a particular meaning.
 This page gives an in-depth description of the elements of the Domain graphics library.
+Please note that we do not recommend to use this tool anymore, but to use the :ref:`nightingale` instead.

 The library that generates the images in this page uses a `JSON <http://en.wikipedia.org/wiki/Json>`_ string to describe the domain graphic.

 Generating graphics
 ===================

 You can generate your own graphics using the `domain graphics library <https://github.com/ProteinsWebTeam/domain-gfx>`_ available on github.

 The sequence
 ============